NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Design Insight Overview

-\begin{itemize}[leftmargin=*] \item[\ding{202}] The user submits application requests to a client, which translates the requests into transactions. \item[\ding{203}] The (client) coordinator sends operations to the relevant servers, following the transaction's logic.
+\begin{enumerate}[label=(\arabic*),topsep=1pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item[\ding{202}] The user submits application requests to a client, which translates the requests into transactions. \item[\ding{203}] The (client) coordinator sends operations to the participant servers, following the transaction's logic.
 The servers execute requests in their arrival order.
 Their responses are inserted into a queue and sent asynchronously.
 The responses include timestamps that capture requests' execution order. \item[\ding{204}] Responses are sent to the client when it is safe, determined by response timing control (RTC). \item[\ding{205}] The \sg{} checks if transactions were executed in a total order by examining the timestamps in responses.
-The coordinator sends commit/abort messages to the servers and returns the results of committed transactions to the user in parallel, without waiting for servers' acknowledgments. \mycircled{x}--\mycircled{z} explicitly handle client failures by leveraging a server as a backup coordinator. \end{itemize}
+The coordinator sends commit/abort messages to the servers and returns the results of committed transactions to the user in parallel, without waiting for servers' acknowledgments. \mycircled{{ X}} and \mycircled{{ Y}} explicitly handle client failures by leveraging a server as a backup coordinator. \end{enumerate}

-\paragraph{Limitations.} First, our design leverages natural consistency, which is often observed in short (e.g., one or few shots) datacenter transactions; thus, many-shot long-lasting transactions that are more likely to interleave might not benefit from our design, while we support arbitrary-shot transactions.
-Second, the timestamps associated with each request, including both reads and writes, must be replicated to correctly handle failures, which could lead to additional replication overhead, which we detail in Section~\ref{subsec:failure}.
+\paragraph{Limitations.} First, our design leverages natural consistency, which is observed in short (e.g., one or few shots) datacenter transactions; while our design supports arbitrary-shot transactions, many-shot long-lasting transactions that are more likely to interleave might not benefit from our design.
+Second, the timestamps associated with each request, including both reads and writes, must be made persistent (e.g., written to disks) and replicated for correctly handling failures, which could lead to replication overhead, which we detail in Section~\ref{subsec:failure}.

-Key to the correctness of our design is leveraging timestamps to verify a total order that respects the real-time order.
-Yet, we identify a correctness pitfall in relying on timestamps to ensure strict serializability, and this pitfall has affected multiple existing works.
+\paragraph{An observation.} Key to the correctness of our design is leveraging timestamps to verify a total order that respects the real-time order.
+Yet, we identify a correctness pitfall in relying on timestamps to ensure strict serializability. \nps